 Most states have at least one treatise discussing their corporate law, such as Balotti's Delaware Law of Corporations and Business Organizations and White on New York Corporations.
 To find other state-specific corporate treatises, look in Searching the Law: The States (Transnational Publishers, Inc.), search Indexmaster or search the online catalog of a law school or government law library in that state.

-Forms: Good for corporate law-related form books include Fletcher Corporation Forms Annotated (West) and Rabkin & Johnson's Current Legal Forms (Lexis/Matthew Bender).
+Forms: Good for corporate law-related form books include Fletcher Corporation Forms Annotated (West), Rabkin & Johnson's Current Legal Forms (Lexis/Matthew Bender), Marvin Hyman's Corporation Forms (Warren Gorham Lamont), Gutterman's Business Transactions Solutions and McGaffey's Legal Forms with Tax Analysis.
 State-specific corporate forms are often included in state-specific corporate law treatises, such as Balotti's Delaware Law of Corporations and Business Organizations (Aspen) and Marsh's California Corporation Law (Aspen).

 Model Business Corporation Act: The American Bar Association's Committee on Corporate Law released a Model Business Corporation Act in 1969, a Revised version in 1984 and at least one more revised version in 1999.
 The ABA publishes a softcover edition of the Act with comments and a multi-volume Model Business Corporation Act Annotated with the comments and case summaries.
 Aspen Law and Business' Macy on Corporation Laws includes a detailed discussion of the Act.